raidensakura/watame/README.md

 ## Intents

-Guidebot uses intents which are required as of October 7, 2020.
+Watame uses intents which are required as of October 7, 2020.
 You can enable privileged intents in your bot page (the one you got your token from) under `Privileged Gateway Intents`.

-By default GuideBot needs the Guilds, Guild Messages and Direct Messages intents to work.
+By default Watame needs the Guilds, Guild Messages and Direct Messages intents to work.
 For join messages to work you need Guild Members, which is privileged.
-User counts that GuideBot has in places such as in the ready log, and the stats command may be incorrect without the Guild Members intent.
+User counts that Watame has in places such as in the ready log, and the stats command may be incorrect without the Guild Members intent.

 Intents are loaded from your config, and will get created by the setup scripts.